LearnersGuild/curriculum-app/modules/Party-Like-Its-ES2017/README.md

 - Can setup a Node app to use ES2017 in Node
 - Can setup a Node app to compile ES2017 for the browser
 - Can setup a Node app to use webpack to compile code for the browser
-- Can lookup which ES2017 feature is supported in what environment
+- Can lookup which JavaScript ES2017 feature is supported in what environment

 ## Search Terms